 When we’re using your data to contact you, we may do so by post, e-mail or phone.

 Disclosure of your information

 We may disclose your personal information to third parties if:

-Personal data we hold becomes a transferred asset, such as if Larry & Harry Ltd is bought by, acquired by, or merged with a third party.
+Personal data we hold becomes a transferred asset, such as if Larry & Harry Communications is bought by, acquired by, or merged with a third party.

-We’re legally obliged or under a duty to share and disclose your personal data to protect the rights, property, or safety of Larry & Harry Ltd staff, our clients, or others.
+We’re legally obliged or under a duty to share and disclose your personal data to protect the rights, property, or safety of Larry & Harry Communications service providers, our clients, or others.
 This could be to protect against fraud or reduce credit risk for example.

 Retention of your data

 We have the right to keep and use any data you provide us with for as long as we think is necessary to be effective in the way we do business, providing it's still appropriate, up to date and potentially of legitimate interest to you.
 If you ever opt out, we will move your data to a suppression file.
 We may keep it there for as long as we think is necessary to make sure we don't message you again in future (unless you re-opt in).

 Why we can't and won't delete your data from our suppression file